krishnakaushik25/Locality-Sensitive-Hashing/README.md

-The file is gzipped and each line corresponds to a single record, serialized as JSON.
+The file is unzipped and each line corresponds to a single record, serialized as JSON.
 The JSON has the following fields:

 - "l": The binary label indicating whether the ad was clicked (1) or not (0).

 - "c0" - "c9": Categorical features which were hashed into a 32-bit integer.

-- Here, c6 and c9 have multiple values perusers and the rest have single values per user.
+- Here, c6 and c9 have multiple values per user and the rest have single value per user.

 To know more about the dataset, access the following link: